Image

 Phase 2

-This study aims to find out if a new drug, called tilpisertib fosmecarbil, helps treat ulcerative colitis (UC).
-UC is a condition where the colon, also known as the large intestine, becomes inflamed.
-People with moderate to severe UC will receive either the drug or a placebo—a pill with no medicine—to see which works better.
-The main goal is to see if there's a response at Week 12.
+This study aims to see if a drug called **tilpisertib fosmecarbil**, which was once called GS-5290, can help people with **ulcerative colitis** (UC).
+Ulcerative colitis is a condition where the large intestine becomes inflamed.
+Participants will either get the drug or a **placebo** (a pill with no medicine) to compare results.
+The main goal is to see if the drug helps with symptoms by Week 12.

 Study details